 AAA Editor Notes

-Angel Island Immigration Station is within Angel Island State Park; access to the island is by public ferry from Tiburon or by private boat.
+Angel Island Immigration Station is within Angel Island State Park; access to the island is by public ferry from Tiburon or San Francisco or by private boat.
 Angel Island Immigration Station was a processing center often called “the Ellis Island of the West.”
-But unlike at Ellis Island, the immigrants—mostly from China—who sought entrance into the United States at this point of entry were frequently detained in overcrowded wooden barracks, endured embarrassing medical exams and lengthy interrogations, and were made to wait weeks (and sometimes months) to learn the outcome of their application.
+But unlike at Ellis Island, the immigrants—mostly from China—who sought entrance into the United States at this point of entry were frequently detained in overcrowded wooden barracks, endured embarrassing medical exams and lengthy interrogations, and were made to wait weeks (and sometimes months and even years) to learn the outcome of their application.
 This was due to the Chinese Exclusion Acts, which were in effect from 1882 to 1943, and other anti-Asian legislation passed in 1917 and 1924.
 Immigrants from eighty countries were processed by the Immigration Station.

 Note: The hike and steep stair climb to the immigration station will be strenuous for visitors who are not in reasonably good physical shape.
 Shuttle service is available on a limited basis from the ferry landing to the immigration station; phone ahead for schedule and rates.
 Ferry service to Angel Island also is available from San Francisco, and seasonally from Oakland and Alameda.